looker-open-source/sdk-codegen/dart/looker_sdk/README.md

 ## Notes

-1. Region folding: Dart does not currently support region folding. visual studio code has a generic extension that supports region folding for dart.
+1. Region folding: Dart does not currently support region folding.
+Visual Studio Code has a generic extension that supports region folding for dart.
 [Install](https://marketplace.visualstudio.com/items?itemName=maptz.regionfolder) if you wish the generated regions to be honored.